RightsandWrongsgit/ARMTEC/cicd/envsettings.md

           include $app_root . '/' . $site_path . '/settings.local.php';
           }

 Good likelihood they are there.
 Just make sure they are NOT commented out.
-If not there, for now, just add it at the very end of the file.
-We are going to put one item later.
+If not there, just add it at the very end of the file.

 The role of this syntax is to call the `settings.local.php` file which provides for any customizations unique to your local environment.
 Be aware, some local changes can be handled by your `yml` files.
 Others, like 'css' and 'js' aggregation settings, are handled more directly in a `settings.local.php` file.